 Alex ‘N’ Rolls serves incredibly meaty banh mi.
 It’s $6 and layered with hunks of pork belly that are sticky and bronzed from being braised for four hours in a slightly sweet Chinese-style soy-based sauce.
 The $5 chicken roll is a similar story: jammed with about as much shredded meat as you could fit in a rowboat.
 They’re both dense, warm and come with the knowledge you won’t have to eat again for hours.

 And that’s exactly how Phu Cuong Nguyen and Minh Anh Ho want it.
 The duo met more than 10 years ago at an Australian grape farm where they were working as pickers.
 Ho had plans to open her own restaurant in Sydney (she’d come to Australia from Vietnam to study hospitality) but needed experience.
 The two spent the next decade working in banh mi shops across the city, gaining skills and plotting about the moment they could open their own shop – one that did things a little differently.
-They opened Alex ‘N’ Rolls in January this year.
+They opened Alex ‘N’ Rolls in January 2019.

 Their banh mi begins like others: with pate, mayo, lettuce, pickled carrot, radish, cucumber, onion and coriander.
 But that’s where the comparisons stop.
 Rather than the usual “mystery” luncheon meats (which almost all banh mi shops purchase from big Vietnamese suppliers), Alex ‘N’ Rolls prepares all its meat in-house each morning at 3am.
 As well as the pork belly, there’s bronzed, juicy roast pork and barbeque chicken that gets shredded into hunks.
 It’s all kept in a hot station, so each banh mi sold is packed with hot meat.